Artistic Associates

 At the end of 2020, Kris happily joined Globe Theatre’s ensemble for The Story .
 2021 has Kris lucky to be in Agam Darshi’s film “Donkeyhead” and continuing relationships at Globe with a residency!
 This summer, “driving back up the 11”, she’ll join Sum Theatre’s Theatre in the Park

-Johanna Bundon is an independent artist whose practice includes dance and theatre performance, choreography, and teaching.
-She is a 2005 graduate of LADMMI (Les Ateliers de Danse Moderne de Montreal), a 2008 graduate of the Globe Theatre’s Actor Conservatory, and holds a BA in Arts & Culture from the University of Regina.
+Bundon is a graduate of LADMMI: Les Ateliers de Danse Moderne de Montreal (2005), San Diego 4 Feldenkrais Professional Training Program (2020), Globe Theatre’s Actor Conservatory (2008), and has a BA in Arts & Culture from the University of Regina (2013).

 Terri Fidelak is an intermedia artist and arts organizer.
 She is intrigued by what is often easily overlooked - endemic flora, geological evidence of glacial passage, and the ephemera of lived experience.
 Through performance, social practice, drawing, and sculpture, she questions how attention and value are interconnected and uncovers ways that objects, people and environments converge to resonate with unexpected meaning.